kyma-project/kyma-companion/README.md

 ```

 You can now run Python and any installed packages in this shell.
 They will use the virtual environment.
-To exit the virtual environment, simply use the  `exit` command.
+To exit the virtual environment, simply use the `deactivate` command.

 Poetry automatically uses the virtual environment when you run, for example, the `poetry run` command.

-Remember to run these commands in the root directory of your project where the `pyproject.toml` file is located.
+Remember to run these commands in the root directory of your project, where the `pyproject.toml` file is located.

-If you are a PyCharm user and you want to use the virtual environment created by Poetry, follow the [configuration guides](https://www.jetbrains.com/help/pycharm/poetry.html).
+If you are a PyCharm user and want to use the virtual environment created by Poetry, follow the [configuration guides](https://www.jetbrains.com/help/pycharm/poetry.html).

 ## Use Poe the Poet as Task Runner

 [Poe the Poet](https://poethepoet.natn.io/index.html) is a task runner that simplifies running common tasks in a Python project.

-To have the command availalbe as `poetry poe <command>` as seen in the following examples, you need to install poe as a plugin to Poetry:
+To have the command available as `poetry poe <command>` as seen in the following examples, you need to install poe as a plugin to Poetry:

 ```bash
 poetry self add 'poethepoet[poetry_plugin]'